Back up and restore data

 TO test_repo;

-Back up table
+Back up tableโ

 StarRocks supports backing up and restoring tables of all types and partitioning strategies.
 Performing a full BACKUP on a table will back up the table and the synchronous materialized views built on it.

-The following examples back up the table sr_member
+The following examples back up the table sr_member from the database sr_hub in the snapshot sr_member_backup and upload the snapshot to the repository test_repo.

 -- Supported from v3.4.0 onwards.